a. Official Record Management

 All student-conduct records will be managed in accordance with the Family Education Rights and Privacy Act (FERPA).
 Official student conduct records are maintained, as follows:

-- Complete conduct records and appellate records of the Office of Housing and Residential Life, including all documentation and recordings (if applicable), will be maintained by the Office of Housing and Residential Life.
+- Complete conduct records and appellate records of the Office of Residence Life, including all documentation and recordings (if applicable), will be maintained by the Office of Residence Life.

-- Complete student conduct records and appellate records of the Office of Campus Life, including all documentation and recordings (if applicable), will be maintained by the Office of Campus Life.
+- Complete student conduct records and appellate records of the Office of the Dean of Students, including all documentation and recordings (if applicable), will be maintained by the Office of the Dean of Students.

-- Copies of the meeting and appellate decisions (outcome letters, sanctions, if applicable) of the Office of Housing and Residential Life, will be maintained by the Office of Campus Life.
+- Copies of the meeting and appellate decisions (outcome letters or sanctions, if applicable) of the Office of Residence Life, will be maintained by the Office of the Dean of Students.

 - For crimes of violence, including, but not limited to sexual violence, NYIT will make a notation on the transcript of students found responsible after a conduct process that there was a sanction of suspension and/or expulsion after a finding of responsibility.
 For respondents in cases of sexual violence who withdraw from the institution while conduct charges are pending, and decline to complete the student conduct disciplinary process, NYIT will make a notation on the transcript of such students that they withdrew with conduct charges pending.
 Appeals to seek the removal of transcript notations of suspensions (but not expulsions) may be submitted in writing to the vice president for student affairs no less than one year following the conclusion of the suspension period.